by ProcureDeskLast Updated : Nov-20-2020

 Contact management technology makes sense for the following reasons

 Most companies start with creating a simple structure on their internal storage systems and then evolve from there.
 If you can invest in a contract management repository from day one, it would make it easier to manage the contracts.

 Supplier performance management tools help you create, measure and track performance scorecards for your suppliers.
-It is very common to measure the performance of suppliers for Direct spend.
-There is a limited use case for tracking supplier performance for Indirect spend.

 However, it is a good practice to track performance for your key suppliers.